GENERAL Brite PLATING - BLOG

 Take your prepared metal components into a professional metal plating company.
 Tell the plating company what base metal you used to make your designs and the process you followed to prepare them for plating.

-General Brite Plating.
+For complete metal plating services, contact us at General Brite Plating.
 Our expert technicians can plate and finish your jewelry designs in the metal of your choice.
-Call us or come into our offices for a free estimate on all of our
+Call us or come into our offices for a free estimate on all of our services.